 It is NOT so that there were no timely warnings from genuine scientists: “Walras approached Poincaré for his approval. ...
 But Poincaré was devoutly committed to applied mathematics and did not fail to notice that utility is a nonmeasurable magnitude. ...
 He also wondered about the premises of Walras’s mathematics: It might be reasonable, as a first approximation, to regard men as completely self-interested, but the assumption of perfect foreknowledge ‘perhaps requires a certain reserve’.”
 (Porter)

-Every economist who has accepted supply-demand-equilibrium as a reasonable description of how the market system works has flunked the competence test.* There is no way around the nullification of all scientific credentials (Master, PhD, Peer Reviewer, Journal Editor, Professor, Nobel Laureate) economists ever received since Walras/Jevons/Menger.
+Every economist who has accepted supply-demand-equilibrium as a reasonable description of how the market system works has flunked the competency test.#1 There is no way around the nullification of all scientific credentials (Master, Ph.D., Peer Reviewer, Journal Editor, Professor, Nobel Laureate) economists ever received since Walras/Jevons/Menger.
 Heterodox economists are NOT exempted because they failed to develop an alternative to supply-demand-equilibrium since Veblen.

 Econ 101 is dead.#1

-Psychology, sociology, politics, history have to be left to psychologist, sociologists, political scientists, and historians.#2 Economics is about how the economic system works.
+Psychology, sociology, politics, history have to be left to psychologists, sociologists, political scientists, and historians.#2 Economics is about how the economic system works.

-Supply-demand-equilibrium is based on behavioral axioms (= microfoundations) and because of this methodological blunder the whole analytical superstructure as presented in the textbooks since 60+ years is provable false.#3
+Supply-demand-equilibrium is based on behavioral axioms (= microfoundations) and because of this methodological blunder the whole analytical superstructure as presented in the textbooks for 60+ years is provably false.#3

 Econ 101 doesn’t work for the labor market and it doesn’t work anywhere else.